 I think I may have glazed out for a few things, because honestly there was a lot to take in.
 At some point I began to get tired from standing still and trying to pay attention and caught myself leaning against the nearest thing, which happened to be a small (less than 3m) sphinx.
 We passed into the part of the museum that housed the Tut exhibit.
 Our guide explained that our perceptions in the West that Tut was very important stemmed from the fact that the find was important, being untouched by looters or grave robbers.
 Tut himself was a child king and only ruled for 9 years.
 Yet there is over a ton of gold among his treasures.
 How much more elaborate then would have been the tombs of kings who ruled for decades and accomplished great deeds?

 We passed by the nesting boxes of Tut’s tomb, these were small room sized boxes of gold, covered with writing that nested within one another.
 This was the only way they could create enough wall space to write everything down apparently, since the actual burial chamber sections of the tombs are rather small.
 There were loads and loads of display cases that showed smaller items, jewelry, clothing and sundries.
 Our guide stopped at one with a particularly amused look on his face and pointed out a small item of indeterminate form or function.
 He asked us if we could tell what it was for with a slight smirk and finally revealed that the item was King Tut’s condom.
 They knew this, he explained, not just because of the material (animal intestine) or shape (and no, Egyptian men aren’t that small, he said, the material has shrunk and dried out over time), but also because they found a residue of semen inside the condom which they were able to DNA match to Tut himself.
+(Please note, this is not my photo because the display was gone when I went back in 2019.
+You can read more about it here.

 Guides are not allowed in the room with Tut’s most famous treasures, so ours pointed out the exit and told us when to meet there to catch the bus to our next stop.
 I took a quick peek into the Tut treasure room and was not disappointed.
 All of the most famous and rich treasures including the mask are in this room.
 Jewelry made from gold and precious stones were in cases all around the mask and it was really only the glowering gazes of two old men at the back of the room that kept me from trying to whip out my phone for a Tut selfie.
 It really doesn’t seem to matter how often you see these things in pictures or movies, there is just no substitute for the real thing.
+Upon my return in 2019, the mask was the only thing still photo restricted, probably to prevent a traffic jam of eager Instagrammers trying for that Tut-Selfie, but here’s some other beautiful treasures from the room.